 More than 60 years later, Glen Grant was doing well, the demand was high, especially from Italy, and Glen Grant needed to produce more.
 Glen Grant 2 was restarted in 1965, and two years later, a pair of stills was added to the initial two.
 In 1977, Glen Grant 2 was renamed to Caperdonich.

 The distillery ran until 2002.
 The previous year saw Pernod Ricard acquire the distillery, but immediately after, in 2002, they shut down the distillery again.
 The site was sold to the coppersmiths Forsyth’s, whose premises are located next door.
 The site was then demolished in 2011 for Forsyth’s to expand.
 One of the pair of stills went to the Belgian Owl distillery (I’ll let you guess where it’s from), while the other pair went to Falkirk distillery, a distillery established in the Lowland region.

 Even though the distillery is now demolished, you can still find six expressions: peated and unpeated whiskies of 18, 21 or 25 years of age.

 Caperdonich 18 Years Old Peated Review

 Since this Caperdonich was bottled in August 2020, it must be coming from one of the latest distillations before the closing of the distillery.
-Its Peated make was matured for 18 years in American oak barrels (Quercus Alba) before being bottled at 48% abv, with chill filtration, but probably with coloring.
+Its Peated make was matured for 18 years in American oak barrels (Quercus Alba) before being bottled at 48% abv, without chill filtration, but probably with coloring.
 It’s released in small batches, and the one I’m reviewing is was batch CP/003.
 You’ll be able to find between €150 and €170, mostly on German shops but also a few Belgian and French ones.